-Other recent creative projects include: Prophets of Funk which is currently touring nationally and internationally (inspired by the popular and populist music of Sly and the Family Stone); Disavowal (inspired by radical abolitionist John Brown); underground (inspired by The Weather Underground); Older Testaments (2005, set to music by composer/trumpeter Frank London of The Klezmatics); Lightbulb Theory (2004, original commissioned score by Michael Wall); Impending Joy (2004, original commissioned score by Chris Peck); and See Level (2003, original commissioned score by Chris Peck and visual design by Samuael Topiary).
+Other creative projects include: Prophets of Funk (BDF 2011) which is also touring; Disavowal (inspired by radical abolitionist John Brown); underground (inspired by The Weather Underground, BDF 2007); Older Testaments (2005, set to music by composer/trumpeter Frank London of The Klezmatics); Lightbulb Theory (2004, original commissioned score by Michael Wall); Impending Joy (2004, original commissioned score by Chris Peck); and See Level (2003, original commissioned score by Chris Peck and visual design by Samuel Topiary).

 DDD is Company-in-Residence at Connecticut College, has its own Summer Intensive at the college, a Winter Intensive at Gibney Dance in NYC, and appears annually at the Tisch School of the Arts Summer Dance Residency Program at NYU.